-You are invited to participate in the Women’s Health Australia project (also known as the Australian Longitudinal Study on Women’s Health), which is conducted by researchers from the University of Queensland and University of Newcastle, and funded by the Australian Government Department of Health.
+You are invited to participate in the Women’s Health Australia project (also known as the Australian Longitudinal Study on Women’s Health), which is conducted by researchers from the University of Queensland and University of Newcastle, and funded by the Australian Government Department of Health and Aged Care.

 Women’s Health Australia began in 1996 and is the longest running study of women’s health in Australia.
-There are over 57,000 women from across the country involved in Women’s Health Australia.
-We collect information about women’s health and wellbeing via surveys and health service records, to provide findings to the Department of Health.
+There are over 57,000 women from across the country involved in Women’s Health Australia (WHA).
+We collect information about women’s health and wellbeing via surveys and health service records, to provide findings to the Department of Health and Aged Care.
 This helps to develop women’s health policies and services.
 The project is longitudinal – this means the study is ongoing and we follow the health of the same people over time.

-We are now recruiting females born between 1973 and 1978 who have a Medicare card to join the project!
-As we know many women have migrated to Australia from South, Southeast, and Northeast Asian countries since we first started this cohort in 1996, we are especially looking for women from these areas to join the WHA project.
-It’s important to us that women from all backgrounds are given a voice in national policies that impact their health and wellbeing
+We are now recruiting females born between 1989 and 1995, and those born between 1973 and 1978 to join the project!
+As we know many women have migrated to Australia from North-East, South-East, and Southern Asia since we first started the Study in 1996, we are especially looking for women from these areas to join WHA.
+It’s important to us that women from all backgrounds are given a voice in national policies that impact their health and wellbeing.

 Your participation in this study is completely voluntary and there will be no cost to you.
 If you do not want to take part in this study, you do not have to.
 You should feel under no obligation to participate in this study.
 Choosing not to take part in this study will not affect your current or future medical care in any way.

 All personal and survey information collected remains confidential in accordance with the National Health and Medical Research Council ethical guidelines and the Australian 1988 Privacy Act.
-Your personal information will be securely stored separately from your survey answers and linked data from health databases on servers, or hosted through cloud computing providers, physically located within Australian borders.
+Your personal information will be securely stored separately from your survey answers on servers, or hosted through cloud computing providers, physically located within Australian borders.
 These locations will be isolated from the internet by firewalls.

-Access to any identifiable data (such as names and contact details) will be restricted to members of the research team and those outlined in this information statement (including those involved in verifying your data in the linkage process), unless you have consented otherwise; or disclosure is required by law in order for us to comply with our regulatory obligations.
+Access to any identifiable data (such as names and contact details) will be restricted to members of the research team and those outlined in this information statement, unless you have consented otherwise; or disclosure is required by law in order for us to comply with our regulatory obligations.
 Furthermore, access to identifiable data requires user authentication for logging into the databases with a username/password combination.
 All database edits and data entries completed by each user are logged in the database’s audit trail.
 Researchers conducting analyses do not have access to personal information.

 The survey will be completed online through REDCap (Research Electronic Data Capture), a secure web-based database system.
 REDCap is a purpose-built software application for the conduct and management of medical research surveys and case report forms for clinical trials.
 The REDCap application is hosted within Australian borders on Hunter Medical Research Institute secure servers, which are both physically and virtually secured.
 User authentication is required for logging into REDCap.
 All database edits and data entries completed by each user (including REDCap Administrators) are logged in the project’s audit trail.